jaredhoberock/any_small/README.md

 # any_small
-A type-erasing container for small objects.
+`any_small` is a type-erasing container for small objects.

 The main differences between `any_small` and `std::any`: